FREE SHIPPING ON ALL AU ORDERS OVER $45

 Some mild discomfort during periods is considered normal and is extremely common in most women, but severe, debilitating pain is certainly not.

 The technical term is “metrorrhagia”, but it’s generally just known as intermenstrual or uterine bleeding.
-This happens, but it shouldn’t.
+This does happen, but it shouldn’t.
 There are actually a heap of possible causes for this (from hormone imbalance, to stress, infection, a growth in your uterus or cervix to some more serious health conditions like cancer).
 Check out our Moxette's guide to spotting for more info.

 Keep in mind, Moxettes, that sometimes “normal” is what is normal for YOU.
 Every person is different, every BODY is different – get to know yours!
-There are no set rules, and the above are just guidelines based on our own research.
+There are no set rules and the above are just guidelines based on our own research.
 If you have any concerns whatsoever about your periods or health, please see a trusted health professional.